-The PfPC's Regional Security in the South Caucasus Study Group actively seeks to foster stability in the region, as well as international security, through facilitating conflict resolution dialogue among diverse parties.
+The PfPC's Regional Stability in the South Caucasus Study Group actively seeks to foster stability in the region, as well as international security, through facilitating conflict resolution dialogue among diverse parties.
 The activities of the group serve to advise broader conflict resolution activities, such as the Geneva Talks.
 The group pursues its goals by focusing on the following areas:

 Study Group Regional Stability in South East Europe (SG RSSEE)

 These policy recommendations propose leveraging the South Caucasus media to reshape public opinion and to prepare for constructive change in relations among groups locked in frozen conflict in the South Caucasus.